serby/piton-http-utils/README.md

-# piton-http-utils - HTTP support functions
+# piton-http-utils - HTTP support functions for nodejs

 A number functions that are useful when working with HTTP responses and requests